TheBrothersCode/WarnMe/docs/features/alerts-twitter-feature.md

 ### Acceptance Criteria:

-- Application will store image files of meteo alerts in the application file system
+- Application will store image files of meteo alerts in the database
-- In the database will store information about path of file and filename
 - The maximum size of image file should be set
-- Filename will be automatically generated based on rule: `twitterchannel_datetime_nameofalert.fileextension`